 Furthermore, we are studying the multitude functions of the key protein of Ca2+ activation of muscle, namely the voltage-dependent Ca2+ channel together with an interacting protein partner, the 700 kDa scaffolding protein Ahnak.
 The molecular mechanisms of depression of Ca2+ activation and, hence contractility of cardiomyocytes by the fatty acid binding proteins FABP3 and FABP4 are part of our ongoing research activities.
 Type II myosin and its associated light chains are the molecular motors of muscle contraction.
 Using transgenic animals we are investigating the role of normal essential myosin light chains (ELC) and mutated ELC associated with cardiomyopathy on cardiomyocyte contraction.

 Contraction of all muscle types is elicited by increasing myoplasmic Ca2+ and interaction of Type II myosins with thin (actin) filaments.
-In striated muscle, Ca2+ bind to troponin C, which turn the thin filament “on”, allowing myosin force-generating actin interactions.
-In smooth muscle cells, Ca2+ bind to calmodulin which then activate myosin light chain kinase.
-Phosphorylation of the 20kDa light chain of smooth muscle myosins then allows forcegenerating actin interaction.
-We are studying the functional roles of subunits of key proteins of Ca2+ handling and force generation, i.e. the L-type Ca2+ channel and type II myosins in striated and smooth muscle.
-Any change of these proteins by mutation, differential gene expression, alternative splicing of the transcripts, or post-translational modification modulate striated and smooth muscle function.
-Understanding muscle contraction regulation at the molecular and functional levels provide the opportunity to develop new therapeutic strategies for the treatment of cardiovascular and skeletal muscle dysfunction.
+In striated muscle, Ca2+ bind to troponin C, which turn the thin filament “on”, allowing actin-myosin interaction and force generation.
+The Morano lab is studying the functional roles of subunits of key proteins of Ca2+ handling and force generation, i.e. the L-type Ca2+ channel, Ahnak, and type II myosins in muscle.
+Further, we investigating the effects and mechanisms of sex and the sexual hormone 17ß-estradiol in the heart in more detail.
+Particularly, we are screening new co-regulating proteins of estrogen receptor α and determine their effects in the heart.
+Any change of these proteins by mutation, differential gene expression, alternative splicing of the transcripts, or post-translational modification modulate muscle function.
+The ultimate goal of our research is to discover new effective strategies for the diagnosis, prevention, and treatment of cardiac diseases.